getodk/collect/docs/CONTRIBUTING.md

 1. Once you have completed your code changes, verify that you have followed the [style guidelines](https://github.com/getodk/collect/blob/master/CONTRIBUTING.md#style-guidelines).

-1. When your changes are ready to be added to the core ODK Collect project, [open a pull request](https://help.github.com/articles/creating-a-pull-request/).
+1. When your changes are ready to be added to the core PulseFE project, [open a pull request](https://help.github.com/articles/creating-a-pull-request/).
 Make sure to set the base fork to `getodk/collect`.
 Describe your changes in the comment, refer to any relevant issues using [keywords for closing issues](https://help.github.com/articles/closing-issues-via-commit-messages/) and tag any person you think might need to know about the changes.

 1. Pull requests will be reviewed when committers have time.
 If you haven't received a review in 10 days, you may notify committers by putting `@getodk/collect` in a comment.